-To obtain good butter, you need to get pure fresh milk straight from the barn and not subjected to any manipulation
+To obtain good butter, you need to procure fresh pure milk just out of the barn and not subjected to any manipulation

-Let it rest for twenty-four hours before starting the skimming process, which is done by passing a spoon over the surface to remove the cream that has formed
+Let it rest for twenty-four hours before starting the skimming, which is done by passing a spoon over the surface to remove the cream that has formed

-This cream is collected day after day and placed in a clay container in a cool place
+This cream is collected day by day and placed in a clay container in a cool place

-For about half an hour, the container should be shaken, after which you will see that the cream has separated into buttermilk and butter
+For about half an hour, the jar should be shaken, after which it will be seen that the cream has separated into buttermilk and butter

 Then everything is passed through a clean cloth, letting the buttermilk fall into a bowl and thus obtaining the mass of butter

-At this point, with wet hands, shape it or place it in a mold and put it in the refrigerator
+At this point, with wet hands, shape it or place it in a mold and put it in the fridge

-Butter can also be made using liquid cream bought at the supermarket
+Butter can also be obtained using liquid cream purchased from the supermarket

-To preserve the homemade butter, we recommend two fairly simple and quick methods
+To preserve the butter you made, we recommend two fairly simple and quick methods

-First method: put the butter in a deep and narrow container and compress it with a wet spoon; after putting it all in, turn the container upside down and let the contained water flow out; cover the surface of the butter with a thin layer of oil and put it in the fridge
+First method: put the butter in a deep and narrow container and compress it with a wet spoon; after putting it in, turn the container upside down and let the contained water flow; cover the surface of the butter with a thread of oil and put it in the fridge

-Second method: put the butter in a well-dried steel pot and do not exceed 2/3 of it; place it over a high flame and let it melt; the optimal point will be when the butter, after producing a certain amount of foam, becomes clear, homogeneous, and golden yellow; remove the foam that has formed on the surface and let it cool slightly; filter everything with a sieve and pour into clean and dry terracotta containers, cover and put in the fridge; if you like, you can add a little salt after filtering
+Second method: put the butter in a well-dried steel pot and do not exceed 2/3 of it; place it on a lively flame and let it melt; the optimal point will be when the butter, after producing a certain amount of foam, appears clear, homogeneous and golden yellow; eliminate the foam that has formed on the surface and let it cool slightly; filter everything through a strainer and pour into clean, dry terracotta containers, cover and put in the fridge; if you wish, you can add a bit of salt after filtering it

 Blender